3mkr/3mkr/readme.md

 ### Hello there!

-♦️ I study computer science at the faculty of Mathematics, Informatics and Mechanics at the University of Warsaw;
+♦️ I have a bachelor's degree in Computer Science from the faculty of Mathematics, Informatics and Mechanics at the University of Warsaw;

 ♦️ I enjoy coding in Haskell, C++ and Java;

 ♦️ I'm interested in game dev, cryptology and AI;

+♦️ I enjoy creating clean, concise and elegant code;

+♦️ In my spare time, I learn Machine Learning;

 ♦️ I'm a Certified Salesfoce Developer;

-♦️ I would love to learn something about Machine Learning;

 If I learned one thing during my studies, it would be this:
 >A QA engineer walks into a bar.
 Orders a beer.
 Orders 0 beers.
 Orders 99999999999 beers.
 Orders a lizard.
 Orders -1 beers.
 Orders fwefwepfmw.